Josh-Tracy/tfe-ansible-install/README.md

 1. Add the ip address or FQDN of the server that TFE will be installed on to the `hosts.yaml` file under the `tfe` host group.
 2. Put the ssh private key .pem in this directory, or somewhere ansible can reach it on the ansible control node.
 3. Add the path the to ssh private key and the ssh username to the `group_vars/tfe.yaml` file.
-4. Run `ansible tfe -m ping -i hosts` to test the connection to the host (note: This may fail if ICMP pings are blocked)
+4. Run `ansible tfe -m ping -i hosts.yaml` to test the connection to the host (note: This may fail if ICMP pings are blocked)
 5. Populate the rest of the variables in `group_vars/tfe.yaml` using the table in this README as a guide and the examples directory.